jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (1) Where, pursuant to section 322, the court cancels an order for the laying out of any roadway for which a separate instrument of title exists, the court may cancel that instrument of title and may amend any other instrument of title so as to include in it the whole or any part of the land comprised in the roadway; and the land so included in any instrument of title shall thereupon vest in the owner or owners as if it had been originally included in it, and shall become subject to any reservations, trusts, rights, titles, interests, or encumbrances to which the land comprised in that instrument of title is then subject.
 (2) Where the land comprised in any roadway is not included in a separate instrument of title, the owners shall thereafter hold the land freed from its reservation as a roadway.
 (3) The foregoing provisions of this section as to the cancellation of orders shall, as far as they are applicable and with any necessary modifications, apply to the variation pursuant to section 322 of an order of the court as to roadways.
-(4) Any order made by the court under this section shall, upon production, be registered by the District Land Registrar or the Registrar of Deeds, as the case may be; and the District Land Registrar is hereby authorised to make such amendments in any instrument of title as may be necessary to give effect to any order under this section.
+(4) Any order made by the court under this section shall, upon production, be registered by the Registrar-General of Land or the Registrar of Deeds, as the case may be; and the Registrar-General of Land is hereby authorised to make such amendments in any instrument of title as may be necessary to give effect to any order under this section.

 ### 324 Unused road or street over Maori land may be stopped by court
 (1) This section applies to roads that have previously been or that may hereafter be constituted over any Maori freehold land, irrespective of the terms or descriptions used or the procedure adopted when they were constituted as roads.
 (2) With the consent in writing of the Minister of Transport and of the authority having the control of the road under section 317 of the Local Government Act 1974, the court may make an order closing the road or any defined portion of it, and every such order shall have effect according to its tenor.
 (3) By the same or a subsequent order, the court, subject to such terms and conditions as it thinks proper with respect to payment or as to any other matter, may vest the land comprised in the road or portion of the road so closed in such person or persons as it may determine, or may amend any existing title to any Maori land so as to include in it the whole or any part of the road or portion of the road that has been closed.
 (4) The land so included in any instrument of title shall thereupon vest in the owner or owners as if it had been originally included in it, and shall become subject to any reservations, trusts, rights, titles, interests, or encumbrances to which the land comprised in that instrument of title is then subject.
-(5) Any order made under this section shall, upon production, be registered by the District Land Registrar or the Registrar of Deeds, as the case may be, and where necessary the District Land Registrar shall amend any certificate of title so as to conform to the amendments made by the court under this section in any existing instrument of title.
+(5) Any order made under this section shall, upon production, be registered by the Registrar-General of Land or the Registrar of Deeds, as the case may be, and where necessary the Registrar-General of Land shall amend any record of title so as to conform to the amendments made by the court under this section in any existing instrument of title.

 ### 325 Court may make vesting orders for lands comprised in roads or streets stopped otherwise than under foregoing provisions
 (1) Where any road or portion of a road has previously been or is hereafter closed pursuant to any authority other than this Act or an Act repealed by this Act, the court may, on the application of the Minister of Transport, or of the territorial authority having control of the road at the time of closure, make a vesting order vesting the whole or any portion of the land comprised in the road or portion of the road that has been closed in the owner for the time being of any adjoining land that, when the road was constituted, was Maori freehold land or General land owned by Maori.
 (2) Any land vested pursuant to this section shall become subject to any reservations, trusts, rights, titles, interests, or encumbrances to which the land with which it is incorporated is then subject.
 (3) The provisions of subsection (1) shall extend to apply in any case where the road was laid out over Crown land, and the land adjoining the road or portion of the road that has been closed is Maori freehold land or General land owned by Maori.
-(4) By the same or a subsequent order, the court may amend any existing title to include in it the land comprised in the road or portion of the road that has been closed, and the District Land Registrar is hereby authorised to make all necessary entries or amendments in any certificate of title or register.
+(4) By the same or a subsequent order, the court may amend any existing title to include in it the land comprised in the road or portion of the road that has been closed, and the Registrar-General of Land is hereby authorised to make all necessary entries or amendments in any record of title.
 (5) Unless the court otherwise orders, any land that is vested in any Maori pursuant to this section shall thereupon become Maori freehold land.

 ### 326 Alienation of land to include alienation of interest in roadway giving access to that land
 (1) Where any roadway that is comprised in a separate instrument of title has, whether before or after the commencement of this Act, been laid out by the court over any Maori freehold land, the transfer by sale or otherwise of any land to which the roadway gives access shall, unless the instrument of alienation expressly provides to the contrary, be and be deemed to have been a transfer by the alienor to the alienee of the alienor’s interest (if any) in the roadway.
-(2) If any such instrument of title is registered under the Land Transfer Act 1952, the alienee may apply for registration under that Act of any interest to which the alienee has become entitled under this section, and the District Land Registrar may register the same accordingly.
+(2) If any such instrument of title is registered under the Land Transfer Act 2017, the alienee may apply for registration under that Act of any interest to which the alienee has become entitled under this section, and the Registrar-General of Land may register the same accordingly.
 (3) In any case to which subsection (1) does not apply, the alienee of any land to which any roadway gives access (whether or not a separate title exists in respect of the roadway) shall have the same rights of access and be subject to the same obligations as were enjoyed by or imposed on the alienor in respect of the roadway before the transfer.

 **Landlocked Maori land**